kkiyama117/coc-toml/README.md

 ## !
 Important

-This repo and package is alpha-version.
+This repo and package is under developing.

 There are some bugs, unimplemented features, and documents missing, though I'm making efforts to add them on it.